ebrereto/elianabrereton/README.md

 ### Education
 MA Student in the Philosophy of Data Science program at the University of Guelph.
-Thesis & MRP based program, currently enrolled, expected graduation 2025.
+- Thesis & MRP based program.
+- Currently enrolled.
+- Expected graduation 2025.

 #### Previous Education
 BA in Psychology (Co-op Honours Degree) from the University of Guelph.